 Making sure you maintain a balanced diet will help you recover your energy and have enough of it for the whole day.
 Rely on proteins and good carbs, veggies and fruits for plenty of fibers, nutrients and vitamins, and foods rich in omega-3 fatty acids.

 Another element attributed to feeling tired all day is something we’re all familiar with; stress.

 Maybe you’re working too much, are making a big change in your life, dealing with life’s many curve balls, or are preparing for your next big career move.
 Whatever it is, stress can lead to headaches, a weaker immune system, dampened mood, reduced focus, insomnia, chest pain, and overall burnout, just to name a few of the consequences.

 Make sure stress doesn’t get in your way by learning how to clear your mind.
-Spend time in nature, work out, share your feelings with others, journal your thoughts, or try meditating.
+Spend time in nature, work out, share your feelings with others, journal your thoughts, or try meditating with essential oils for sleep.
 There’s a multitude of ways to decompress and let go of your day’s worries, with many people even turning to CBD for sleep disorders.
 Find what works for you and make a habit of de-stressing as often as necessary.

 Now that you’re familiar with some of the main reasons why you might be feeling so tired during the day, you can start to develop your own action plan to make positive changes.

 Download the free SleepScore App for insights on how well you sleep, the quality and quantity of your sleep cycles, how to prevent time change fatigue and sleep improvement progress with science-backed tips and insights.
 Personalized advice, goals, and challenges are available with an optional premium upgrade, but you can try SleepScore Premium for 7 days free (for a limited time).